avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 }
 ```

 This for-loop isn't very readable.
-If another developer reads this later,
+If another developer modifies our code, they
-they will have to do quite a bit of thinking to discover your original intent.
+will have to do quite a bit of thinking to discover your original intent.

 Can we do better?
 Of course we can!
 Let's use a filter.